preciofishbone/OmniaDocsG2/blocks/media-rollup-block/index.rst

 Display
 -----------
-For display, you can choose list view for photowall.
-Fir list view you must add at least one column for the rollup to work, and the use these settings:
+For display, you can choose list view or photowall.
+For list view you must add at least one column for the rollup to work, and use these settings:

 .. image:: media-rollup-settings-displat-list.png